Skip to main content

 The magazine’s rankings are based on feedback from academic leaders around the country, so the Coulter BME undergraduate program’s record of lasting sustained excellence reflects how the Department is viewed by other institutions.

-The Department has become known for creative teaching approaches — such as the problem- and story-driven learning — as well as undergraduate research opportunities, and an ongoing commitment to promoting equity, diversity, and inclusion.
+The Department has become known for creative teaching approaches — such as the problem- and story-driven learning — as well as undergraduate research opportunities, and an ongoing commitment to promoting equity.

 All 10 undergraduate programs in Georgia Tech’s College of Engineering finished in the top five again in the 2023 rankings.
 The College was ranked No. 4 for the seventh consecutive year.